ZJONSSON/etl-cli/README.md

 ```

 ### files / s3files
 If the records being streamed contains `filename` and a `body` which is either a stream or a function that returns a stream, the individual `bodys` can be saved to disk (using `files` target) or to s3 (using `s3files` target).

 By default both `files` and `s3files` will only save the file if the filename does not exist.
+Both methods start scanning all the files in the target directory to see if they exist or not.
+This scan is done in the background (unless you specifiy `--target_scan_await=true`).
+You can also skip the scan with `--target_skip_scan=true`.
+While the scan is being performed (or if it's skipped), we use fs.stats or getHeadCommand on indvidual files to check if they exist.

-Overwrite can be enforced by setting `--no_skip=true`
+Overwrite can be enforced by specifying `--target_overwrite=true`

+Files can be optionally gzipped by specifying `--target_gzip=true`.
+A `.gz` extension will be added to the filename and the content will be gzipped.